-- 1. University Discipline Committee - a.
+1. University Discipline Committee

+a.
 Committee Composition

 The University Discipline Committee will conduct disciplinary hearings in referred cases.
-The Committee will be composed of five full-time faculty members, five full-time students and five full-time staff members and will be recognized as a University Committee.
+The committee will be composed of five full-time faculty members, five full-time students, and five full-time staff members and will be recognized as a University Committee.
 Each member will be appointed for a single one-year term by the Director for Student Judicial Programs.
 Committee members may be re-appointed for consecutive one-year terms.

-- b.
-Committee Appointments University Discipline Committee appointments will be made as follows: - 1.
-The chair will be appointed by the Director for Student Judicial Programs and will be a member of the faculty or staff.
-Five full-time student members will be appointed by the Director for Student Judicial Programs who will invite recommendations by the President of the Student Government Association. - 2.
-Five full-time faculty members will be appointed by the Director for Student Judicial Programs who will invite a recommendation by the President of the Faculty Senate.

-- 3. Five full-time staff members will be appointed by the Director for Student Judicial Programs who will invite a recommendation by the President of the Staff Senate. - c.
-Committee Resource Person d.
-Committee Meetings e.
-Committee Quorum
+b.
+Committee Appointments

+University Discipline Committee appointments will be made as follows:

+- The chair will be appointed by the Director for Student Judicial Programs and will be a member of the faculty or staff. - Five full-time student members will be appointed by the Director for Student Judicial Programs who will invite recommendations by the President of the Student Government Association. - Five full-time faculty members will be appointed by the Director for Student Judicial Programs who will invite recommendations by the President of the Faculty Senate. - 4.
+Five full-time staff members will be appointed by the Director for Student Judicial Programs who will invite recommendations by the President of the Staff Senate.

+c.
+Committee Resource Person